 That’s a joke.
 It is unlikely the oft-quoted, misquoted, and misguided adage is found in the infamous Satanist, Anton Szandor LaVey’s depravedly inspired Satanic Bible.
 It might as well be.
 It is incorrectly associated with the Holy Bible and has led many astray, but it is not in the pages of Scripture.
 Nevertheless, I think it is satanically influenced.

 There are soooooooooooooooo many biblical accounts of people who made impatient decisions to help God with a plan for their lives or a trying situation.
-It always results in disaster.
-The first incident happened in Genesis with Adam and Eve and is, ahem, the genesis for the aforementioned quote.
+It always resulted in disaster.
+The first incident begins in Genesis with Adam and Eve and…ahem…is the genesis for the aforementioned quote.

 The first humans already knew good and evil.
 Eve said to the tempting angel in Eden, "We may eat of the fruit of the trees of the garden, but of the fruit of the tree which is in the midst of the garden, God has said, ‘You shall not eat of it, neither shall you touch it, lest you die.’”
 Her response shows she knew.
 They were already like God as his image-bearers.
 What they were, was not patient to give this realization time to develop.
 Their impatience resulted in hell on earth instead of heaven.
 Thank you, Mom and Dad!